Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 # epaperpicam
-Take photos with Raspberry Pi and display on an ePaper display
+Take photos with Raspberry Pi and show them on a WaveShare ePaper display.
+Buttons to loop through past photos.
+* option to delete -- in progress....